Shabir-Ahmad-Sediqi/Todo-app/README.md

 - Add, edit, delete tasks
 - Mark tasks as completed
 - Responsive UI built with React and Tailwind CSS
-- Backend API with Express.js and Sequelize (PostgreSQL)
+- Backend API with Express.js and Sequelize Postgres
-- CRUD operations with async/await
 - Clean and modern UI

 ## Technologies Used